fizzbee-io/website/content/tutorials/getting-started.md

 For the mathematically inclined, *this is equivalent to saying, there exists a number x in the list [1, 3, 5] such that x is even.* which is obviously false.

+### require keyword
+Sometimes, it is convenient to explicitly specify the guard clause with `require` keyword.
+That would reduce the extra indentation.

+{{% fizzbee %}}
+action Init:
+  switch = "OFF"

+atomic action On:
+  require switch != "ON"
+  switch = "ON"

+atomic action Off:
+  require switch != "OFF"
+  switch = "OFF"

+{{% /fizzbee %}}
+Although this might look like a simple if condition, it is not in some cases.

+For example: the require statement aborts the current fork completely.
+So, when used within a loop, the entire fork would be abandoned.
+So, when used within an for loop, a require on one, would imply the entire loop is abandoned (not just return/continue).

+{{% fizzbee %}}
+action Init:
+  has_even = False

+atomic action FindEven:
+  for x in [2, 3, 5]:
+    require x % 2 == 0
+    has_even = True

+#atomic action FindEven:
+#  for x in [2, 3, 5]:
+#    if x % 2 == 0:
+#      has_even = True
+{{% /fizzbee %}}

+When you run it, you will see, even though `2` is even, the `require` is expecting every element in the list to be even.

 ### Guard clauses with fairness
 Guard clauses define whether an action is enabled.
 Fairness defines whether an action will be taken if enabled.